-The number of individuals experiencing hip along with back pain is increasing and could benefit from chiropractic hip realignment.
+The number of individuals experiencing hip and back pain is increasing and could benefit from chiropractic hip realignment.
 Chiropractic treatment is the recommended first-line option for hip pain and other issues related to misaligned hips.
 It is non-invasive and allows the body to heal naturally.

 Hips that fall out of proper alignment have the potential to cause a variety of health issues in the body.
-The hips support a great deal of the bodys weight and facilitate substantial movement.
-The hips need to be properly balanced to allow for optimal mobility without compensation from the lower back and legs.
+The hips support much of the body’s weight and facilitate substantial movement.
+The hips must be properly balanced to allow optimal mobility without compensation from the lower back and legs.
 A shift in the hips can occur from:

 - A sedentary lifestyle can cause anterior pelvic shifts